 A classic feel good simple soup made vegetarian!
 Chickpea Noodle Soup (vegetarian noodle soup) recipe comes together quick and in one pot.
 Like my Tuscan Tomato Chickpea Soup and Moroccan Chickpea Stew, this veggie noodle soup recipe is full of flavor and easy to make.
 This recipe is vegetarian and vegan.

 We all know and love it.
 A comforting and healing soup many of us grew up on.
 I’d never considered homemade noodle soup until I adopted a vegetarian lifestyle.
 Up until that point I’d only known the canned variety, and so I started exploring ways to make a vegetarian chicken noodle soup that was reminiscent of the traditional recipe.

 But the game changer in this noodle soup recipe was in the broth.
 All the prepared vegetable broths I’d tried before didn’t offer the flavor or color I was after for this particular recipe.
 I really wanted that golden hue and rich flavor I loved from chicken noodle soup, without the chicken.
 Homemade vegetable broth was closer, but I rarely make homemade broth, let alone have it on hand.

-How to Make Noodle Soup Vegetarian?
+How to Make Chicken Noodle Soup Vegetarian?

 Omitting chicken and adding chickpeas is an easy swap.
 It was the broth that had me wanting.
 But then I tried prepared no-chicken broth.
 Have you tried it?
 I find it to be the key ingredient to this rich and comforting chickpea noodle soup.
 It’s vegetarian and vegan, rich and satisfying.

-Ingredients For The Soup
+Ingredients For Veggie Noodle Soup